Shadow IT in Team Collaboration Apps

 Employees need to know when to appropriately mention all members in a group, and what channels or spaces to use for different kinds of chat.

-Acknowledge personal communication habits
+4 – Acknowledge personal communication habits

 Bobby likes face-to-face discussions.
 Sarah prefers all information in Jira Tickets.

 In the example above, the employee already knew his boss would not be checking email until the morning and that she wouldn’t notice a message on Webex Teams in time to meet his deadline.

-Embrace chat interoperability
+5 – Embrace chat interop

 When your team has access to multiple workplace collaboration tools, there’s more opportunity to embrace different preferences of productivity.